Medina football looking to restart win streak; Section VI playoff brackets released

-For the third consecutive season, No. 1 Medina will face No. 8 Eden/North Collins in the Section VI Class C playoffs.
+For the third consecutive season, Medina will face Eden/North Collins in the Section VI Class C playoffs.

 And while the programs have become accustomed to meeting in the postseason, the advantage has definitely gone to the Mustangs.
-Medina has won those games with an average 32-point margin of victory.
+Medina has won those games by an average of 32 points.

 The two programs will start their road to a sectional championship Friday at Medina.
 Kickoff is at 7 p.m.
-Eden (4-4) enters the playoffs having lost three of its last four games, but there is plenty of respect coming from Medina.
+No. 8 seed Eden (4-4) enters the playoffs having lost three of its last four games, but there is plenty of respect coming from top-seeded Medina.

 “Eden has been very scrappy,” Mustangs coach Eric Valley said.
 “They run the double-wing offense and try to ground-and-pound things and chew up clock.
 We've got to be really physical with them up front and try and slow that down and create some opportunities for our offense to get on the field and do what they’ve been doing all year.”